-In this article, we’re going to compare what are the differences between playing two bass drums and a double bass pedal.
-Also, we’re going to present to you some options for each of these.
+In this article, we’re going to present to you some of the best double bass drum sets available.
+We’ll also compare what are the real differences between playing two bass drums and a double bass pedal.

 If you’re looking for double bass electronic drum sets then be sure to check out our article on that topic.